 After this check, tavern ai use cases for small teams should have a clear verdict: continue with the path that worked, pause because the signal is weak, or rewrite the brief before spending more time.

-How to Pressure-test Tavern AI Use Cases for Small Teams Before You Commit
+Review Tavern AI Use Cases for Small Teams Before Scaling the Workflow

 Use three questions before you commit more time: does the first pass solve the narrow job, does it reveal a clear edit or retry path, and does it support the goal to choose one relevant next click?
 Those questions keep the decision grounded in evidence the reader can see.
 They also keep the workflow practical: one character role, one opening scenario, and whether the voice and boundaries still feel coherent after a short chat.